-In 1947, India got Independence from Britishers.
-While there was not a single person who worked hard to get the Independence, it was a struggle of years, and many freedom fighters initiated many movements.
+In 1947, India got Independence from the Britishers.
+While there was not a single person who worked hard to get Independence, it was a struggle of years, and many lady freedom fighters of India initiated many movements.
 Nationalism is not only about hearing patriotic songs, but it’s also much beyond it.

 List of Women Freedom Fighters of India with Name & Photo

 1. Rani Lakshmi Bai of Jhansi

-Rani Lakshmi Bai, also known as Jhansi ki rani, was one of the first Indian women who raised her voice against British Raj.
+Rani Lakshmi Bai, also known as Jhansi ki rani, was one of the first female freedom fighters of India.
+She raised her voice against British Raj.
 From an early age was vocal about the same.
-She was also one of the leaders of the Indian Rebellion of 1857.
+She was also one of the National leaders of the Indian Rebellion of 1857.
 She was married to Raja Gangadhar Rao, the king of Jhansi.
 The couple adopted a son.
 However, the head of the British Government of India refused to allow her adopted son to become the king after her husband’s demise and instead took Jhansi under British Raj.
-This was not acceptable to Rani Lakshmibai.
+This was not acceptable to Rani Lakshmi Bai.
 She armed are own force and fought with the British.
 Though she died in the battle, she is known for her courage to fight with Britishers.

 2. Sarojini Naidu

-Famous as Nightingale of India, Sarojini Naidu was one of the women freedom fighters in India.
-She was one of the prominent among all women freedom fighters names.
+Famous as the Nightingale of India, Sarojini Naidu was one of the women freedom fighters of India.
+She was one of the most prominent among all women freedom fighters names.
 She was an Independence activist and poet.
 Naidu was the first woman who became the governor of an Indian state and was the second woman to become a president of the Indian Nation Congress.
 In the year 1915-1918, she traveled to different cities and delivered lectures on women empowerment, social welfare.
 She played an essential role in the Civil Disobedience movement and was even jailed for raising her voice in the ‘Quit India Movement’.
 She succumbed to a heart attack in 1949.

 3. Bhikaiji Cama